No items found.

 • Consideration: When customers evaluate your offerings against competitors.

-• Decision/purchase: The point of conversion.
+• Decision/Purchase: The point of conversion.

 • Onboarding: The initial experience, a critical point for customer satisfaction surveys.

-• Usage/service: Ongoing interaction and value delivery, including customer support.
+• Usage/Service: Ongoing interaction and value delivery, including customer support.
 Real-time feedback collection at this stage is vital.

-• Advocacy/loyalty: Satisfied customers become loyal advocates and recommend your brand.
+• Advocacy/Loyalty: Satisfied customers become loyal advocates and recommend your brand.

 Evaluating product-market fit relative to customer expectations

 Product-market fit is achieved when a product effectively satisfies a market's core customer needs.
 This assessment must be ongoing, feeding real-time insights into your customer satisfaction strategy.
 Regularly evaluate whether your product solves customer problems as customers perceive them.
-Utilizing feedback tools like AskNicely that surface context-rich customer insights is essential to drive constant adaptation.
+Utilizing tools that surface context-rich customer insights is essential to drive constant adaptation.

 Metrics and methods: Quantifying customer satisfaction and gathering feedback